6 Best Pizza POS Systems for 2023

 Cons

-- Only supports one payment processor— Ayden—so you can’t shop for better rates
+- Only supports one payment processor (Ayden) so you can’t shop for better rates

-- Does not include inventory tools
+- Doesn’t include inventory tools

-- Does not support pay-at-the-door credit card readers.
+- Doesn’t support pay-at-the-door credit card readers

-- + $2.50 per online order
+- Subscription plans: From $69 per month + $2.50 per online order

-- Hardware costs: Custom-quoted
+- Hardware costs: Custom quote

-- One-time Installation fees: Custom-quoted
+- One-time Installation fees: Custom quote

-- Payment processing: from 2.5% per in-person transaction
+- Payment processing: From 2.5% per in-person transaction

 - Contract length: 1+ years

-Slice Register could have scored higher overall if the system supported pay-at-the-door card payments and third-party delivery platforms.
-Users can accept online orders via the Slice platform, Google listing, and social media platforms.
-But currently, you cannot receive third-party platform orders in the Slice POS.
+On our ranking criteria, Slice Register earned a 3.80 out of 5.
+The software scored incredibly well for its niche pizza functions like maps-based driver management and user-friendly ordering screens.
+Slice Register could have scored higher overall if the system received better customer reviews and supported pay-at-the-door card payments.
 Slice also charges $2.50 per online order over $10, which can add up if you do a lot of online business.

 Pros